hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 1. The outcome is highly unstable, and is heavily subject to the choice of the maximization algorithm.

-2. An maximization algorithm fitting :math:`5` parameters for CFG or :math:`6` parameters for CTG usually tends to settle to a bad result that does not yield a comparable advantage to even its component copula.
+2. A maximization algorithm fitting :math:`5` parameters for CFG or :math:`6` parameters for CTG usually tends to settle to a bad result that does not yield a comparable advantage to even its component copula.
    For example, sometimes the fit score for CTG is worse than a direct pseudo-max likelihood fit for Student-t copula.

 3. Sometimes there is no result for the fit, since the algorithm does not converge.

-4. Some maximization algorithms use Jacobian or Hessian matrix, and for some copulas the derivative computation does not numerically stay stable.
+4. Some maximization algorithms use Jacobian or Hessian matrix, and for some copulas the derivative computation is not numerically stable.

 5. Often the weight of a copula component is way too small to be reasonable.
    For example, when an algorithm says there is :math:`0.1 \%` Gumbel copula weight in a dataset of :math:`1000`